Today, We Honor Christ The Suffering Servant and Christ The King

 Readings: (1st: Is 50, 4-7; Ps 21, 8-9, 19-20; 2nd: Phil 2, 6-11: Gos: Mk 14, 1-15-47)

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
-He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
-For more details and comments contact him on: firstname.lastname@example.org, email@example.com.
+He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Dioceses of Fajardo-Humacao, Puerto Rico.
+For more details and comments contact him on: email@example.com, firstname.lastname@example.org.

-Peace be with You!
+Peace be with you!